What is the Future Fund?

 Contributions to the Future Fund and Nation-building Funds come from the Australian Government's budget surpluses.
 The Future Fund has also received contributions resulting from the proceeds of the sale of the Government’s stake in Telstra in late 2006 and approximately two billion shares in Telstra remaining after this sale process.

 How is the Future Fund organised?

 The Future Fund Board of Guardians (the Board of Guardians) is an independent body that is collectively responsible for making investment decisions and is accountable to the Government for the safekeeping and performance of the assets of the funds.
-The Chairman of the Board of Guardians is David Gonski AC.
-He is also the Chief Executive Officer of the Future Fund Management Agency, although in practice the operations of the Agency are overseen by the General Manager.
+The Chairman of the Board of Guardians is also the Chief Executive Officer of the Future Fund Management Agency, although in practice the operations of the Agency are overseen by the Managing Director.

 The Future Fund Management Agency (the Agency) undertakes administrative and operational functions in relation to the funds, and, in particular, acts on the investment directions of the Board.
 Staff of the Agency are engaged under the Public Service Act 1999.